trzemecki/pageclock/README.md

 # Pageclock
 *Simple wall clock imitation for website.*

-PageClock is simple html/css/js project for displaying wall clock on Your pages.
+PageClock is simple html/css/js project for displaying wall clock on your pages.

 ## Project website: